-Here's every game available on Google Stadia
+Every game available on Google Stadia is now at your fingertips

 A firm grip on what's needed

 The Stadia Controller is all you need to use Stadia if you already have the Chromecast Ultra.
-You can also use it on your other devices.
-Get the Wasabi colored one if you can, it's gorgeous.
+You can also use it on your other devices and take advantage of the built-in Google Assistant button.
+Get the Wasabi-colored one if you can.
+It's gorgeous.

 We may earn a commission for purchases using our links.
 Learn more.